awslabs/aws-encryption-sdk-specification/changes/2020-06-04_how-to-fail-with-keyrings/change.md

-Clearly defining what causes keyrings to fail makes it simpler for users to predict failing behavior based on either environment and across implementations.
+Clearly defining what causes keyrings to fail makes it simpler for users to predict failing behavior in different environments and implementations.

 ## Guide-level Explanation

+On encryption,
-When a keyring succeeds on encryption, it creates an artifact: one or more encrypted data keys.
+a keyring creates an artifact: one or more encrypted data keys.
 This artifact has certain requirements that
 MUST be met on decryption
 in order to obtain the plaintext data key.
+This set of requirements,
+manifested as the artifact,
-This set of requirements is what we call the "keyring decryption contract."
+is what we call the "keyring decryption contract."
-The process that a keyring uses to create this artifact is largely irrelevant to the decryption contract.
-What matters is the requirements that a decryption contract defines.

 ## Reference-level Explanation

 ### Definitions and Terms

+- **decryption contract** :
+  This refers to a set of requirements that MUST be satisfied in order to obtain the plaintext data key.

+- **decryption contract artifact** :
+  One or more encrypted data keys, bound to a decryption contract, that enable a keyring to obtain a plaintext data key after meeting decryption contract's requirements.

 - **writing the decryption contract** :
-  This refers to the process of taking the plaintext data key and successfully creating an artifact
+  The process of taking the plaintext data key and successfully creating a decryption contract artifact.
-  (one or more encrypted data keys) that requires a decrypting keyring to fulfill the encrypting keyring's decryption contract.

 - **fulfilling the decryption contract** :
-  This refers to the process of taking one or more encrypted data keys and successfully using them to obtain the plaintext data key.
+  The process of taking a decryption contract artifact and successfully obtaining the plaintext data key.

 ### How to Fail